 6. Click Apply.
 Click OK.

-Adaptive brightness is only available in Ultimate, Professional and Enterprise editions of Windows and on select laptop or desktop models.
+Adaptive brightness is only available in select editions of Windows and on select laptop or desktop models.

 See this post if your Windows laptop screen brightness is flickering.